ANUJT65/bharatkelaadlokenaam/README.md

 | **Reliability**           | High for media processing               | Less reliable with UDP (packet loss), more with TCP | High reliability with TCP     |

 ---
+## OUR PLAN IS DIVIDED INTO 2 PARTS AS I HAVE MENTIONED BEFORE

 ## **Plan Part 1 : Smartboard + Pre-Downloaded PPT + Audio (100MB)**